-Apphia Campbell is very excited and honored to be the IASH playwrighting fellow for 2021.
-Apphia is originally from the United States and graduated from Florida International University with a BFA in theatre performance.
+Apphia Campbell is originally from United States, and graduated from Florida International University with a BFA in theatre performance.

-In 2018, she continued to tour Woke and was featured in the guardians 50 shows to see at the fringe and Vogue’s 5 shows not to miss in the 2018 fringe.
-In 2018, she also became a member of the BBC writers room (a group chosen for one-year tutelage with the BBC).
+In 2018, she continued to tour Woke and was featured in the guardians 50 shows to see at the fringe and Vogue’s 5 shows not to miss in 2018 fringe.
+In 2018, she also became a member of the BBC writersroom .